Table of Contents

 High-end electric guitars are the ideal option for professional players.
-Those who are looking for the best quality and craftsmanship in an instrument.
-These guitars typically range from $1500 to upwards of $10,000 or more.
+Guitarists that are looking for the best quality and craftsmanship in their instrument.
+These electric guitars typically range from $1200 to upwards of $10,000 or more.

 Made with the highest-quality materials, these instruments offer the most advanced features and playability!
 This often makes them considered works of art.

-The average price for a high-end electric guitar is around $3000 to $5000.
-At this price point, you can find guitars that are hand-crafted.
+You can also find guitars that are hand-crafted.
 They are made with the highest-quality materials!
 And they often come with advanced features and specifications.
 These are an amazing investment to a player who wants the best quality available.

 The cost of pickups, hardware, and electronics in these electric guitars are typically the highest.
 These guitars often feature the most advanced pickups.
 Custom wound pickups that have the best sound possible!